GSA/sinwebapp/README.md

 ## Building and Pushing

+### Automatic

+A CircleCi pipeline is hooked into the <i>master</i> branch on GitHub.
+Anytime new code is pushed to the <i>master</i>, the pipeline will trigger.
+The pipeline will automatically build and deploy the application the cloud.

+In the future, the pipeline will include other branches and also test the application before deployment.

+### Manual

-Currently, there is no build pipeline that will automatically compile and deploy the Angular frontend to the cloud.
-For the time being, when deploying the application to the cloud, you will need to manually build the frontend with the <i>build-frontend.sh</i> BASH script contained in the <i>/scripts/</i> folder before pushing.
+When deploying the application to the cloud yourself, you will need to manually build the frontend with the <i>build-frontend.sh</i> BASH script contained in the <i>/scripts/</i> folder before pushing.
 The Angular build is configured to output its artifacts into the <i>/sinwebapp/static/frontend/</i> directory, which is statically served through the Django framework.

 Once the frontend is built, you can push the application to CloudFoundry.